|

 Updated 2/2/2007

 Marymoor Park, located at the north end of Lake Sammamish in Redmond, has been called the jewel of the King County parks system.
 At over 600 acres it is quite large for a suburban park.
-It is also one of the most heavily used parks around with more than 1,200,000 visitors annually.
-Much of the park has been developed for active recreational usage with soccer fields, tennis courts, softball diamonds, picnic areas, a velodrome for bicycle racers, a rock climbing wall, an R/C model airplane park, and one of the largest off-leash dog area in the county.
+It is also one of the most heavily used parks around with more than 3,000,000 visitors annually.
+Much of the park has been developed for active recreational usage with soccer fields, tennis courts, softball diamonds, picnic areas, a concert venue, a velodrome for bicycle racers, a rock climbing wall, an R/C model airplane park, and one of the largest off-leash dog area in the county.
 However, the park also features large natural areas and a 1.5-mile-long nature trail.
 The birding possibilities at Marymoor should not be overlooked.

-In the summer, the park is host to many breeding species, including Pied-billed Grebe, Wood Duck, Bald Eagle, Red-tailed Hawk, Barn Owl, Virginia Rail, Rufous Hummingbird, Willow Flycatcher, Red-eyed and Warbling Vireos, Bewick’s and Marsh Wrens, Swainson’s Thrush, Cedar Waxwing, Yellow Warbler, Common Yellowthroat, Savannah Sparrow, Black-headed Grosbeak, and, unfortunately, Brown-headed Cowbird.
-In past decades, Purple Martins were known to breed in pilings at the northeast corner of the lake.
-They nested again in 2003, and we hope to have them breeding regularly again.
-In the winter, ducks are numerous, and sparrow watching can be quite good, with Song, White-crowned, Golden-crowned, Fox, and Lincoln's Sparrows being common.
-Raptors are also common, notably Red-tailed, Cooper’s, and Sharp-shinned Hawks, and Bald Eagles.
+In the summer, the park is host to many breeding species, including Wood Duck, Bald Eagle, Red-tailed Hawk, Barn Owl, Virginia Rail, Rufous and Anna’s Hummingbirds, Willow Flycatcher, Western Warbling Vireo, Bewick’s and Marsh Wrens, Swainson’s Thrush, Cedar Waxwing, Northern Yellow Warbler, Common Yellowthroat, Savannah Sparrow, Black-headed Grosbeak, Lazuli Bunting, and, unfortunately, Brown-headed Cowbird.
+Purple Martins nest in plastic gourd nests near the Lake Platform, as well as at houses in the northeast corner of the lake, and occasionally in snags in the park.

 Click here for views of the trail

 The slough portion runs through riparian habitat.
-This area was impacted heavily by off-leash dogs, damage that the Corps of Engineers and SODA (the dog-area advocacy group) have done a lot of mitigation work.
+This area was impacted heavily by off-leash dogs, damage that the Corps of Engineers and SODA (the dog-area advocacy group) have repaired with a lot of mitigation work.
 This area is very good for sparrows in winter and for Willow Flycatcher, Common Yellowthroat, and Wilson’s and Orange-crowned Warbler in spring and summer.
 Western Tanager are often seen here in migration.
-The slough itself is great for ducks, coots, grebe, Belted Kingfisher, Green Heron, Wilson's Snipe, and American Bittern.
-Check the air above for five species of swallow and for Vaux’s Swift in spring and summer.
-Especially in June, look for large numbers (50-100) of black swift above the slough or the lake.
+Starting in 2012, herons began building a heronry right in the busiest part of the off-leash park.
+There are now around 75 nests, making it one of the biggest heronries around.

 At the lake platform, scan the waters for Western, Horned, and Pied-billed Grebe, Common Loon, and just about any species of duck in winter, and check the trees for Bald Eagle.
-Pied-billed Grebes have nested within 15 feet of the platform a couple of times.
-Gulls, harriers, or osprey may also be seen, and rarely, Caspian Tern and Bonaparte’s Gull.

-After the lake platform, the boardwalk turns northeast and runs through a nice cattail marsh which, despite being infested with purple loosestrife and garden loosestrife, is very good for Marsh Wren and Virginia rail.
+After the lake platform, the boardwalk turns northeast and runs through a cattail marsh which, despite being infested with purple loosestrife and garden loosestrife, is very good for Marsh Wren and Virginia rail.
 During May, June, and July, you can usually see a male Rufous Hummingbird perched on top of one of the short trees there.
 At the end of the boardwalk is another stand of tall trees which can be very good for Black-headed Grosbeak and Swainson’s Thrush in summer.
 A Blue-gray Gnatcatcher was found in the ash trees there in October, 1999; at the time only the fourth state record for that species.

 The trail then goes through some low shrubbery and twists its way to a small footbridge.
 The hundred feet preceding the footbridge can occasionally be filled with birds – one day, on this very short stretch, I found over 20 species.
 Around the footbridge, Long-tailed Weasel can sometimes be seen.